Copying and pasting assets from other Adobe applications by default creates a Smart Object that is linked to Libraries.

-While trying to edit such assets in Photoshop, you receive the following message:
+When trying to edit library-linked assets in Photoshop, you receive the following message:

 To edit the asset, open the application in which the asset was created and double-click the asset within the Libraries panel.
 For example, if the asset was created in Illustrator, open Illustrator and double-click the asset in the Libraries panel to edit it and then return to Photoshop to see the asset updated in your document.

 Alternatively, if you don't want the asset linked in your Libraries panel, you can deselect the Add To My Current Library option in the Paste dialog within Photoshop.
 Doing this step embeds the asset into your document instead of linking it in your Libraries panel or updating other documents containing this asset.